anandpr1602/TKinter_ROI_Frames_Selector/README.md

 `pip install Pillow` or `python -m pip install Pillow`

 ## ImageIO:
-`pip install imageio` or `python -m pip install imageio` \n *For file formats: see https://imageio.readthedocs.io/en/stable/formats.html or use `imageio.formats.show()`
+`pip install imageio` or `python -m pip install imageio`
+* For file formats: see https://imageio.readthedocs.io/en/stable/formats.html or use `imageio.formats.show()`

 ## Use the FFMPEG plugin to open a variety of video formats:
 `pip install imageio-ffmpeg` or